Laminated windscreens

 Simply put, a curved wrap around glass offers the best combination of aerodynamics, visibility, and design.
 A curved windscreen enables the A-frame support to be moved further back, improving the visibility to the sides, and eliminating blindspots.

-We are in a constant process of research and development to meet the growing needs of their customers,
+We are in a constant process of research and development to meet the growing needs of our customers.

 Finn Lamex windscreen selection is composed of nearly 100 active and accepted structures of thicknesses and colours — backed up with certified OE-quality parts to support customers, who often have very specific requirements.